Severn View services

 The current amenity building is a very simple structure (an old transport café) that is arguably the smallest of any motorway service area in the UK, depending on a few technicalities.
 What Severn View does have is just one shower facility as part of a small washroom area, a tiny shop in the middle, and a small dining area.
 The walk to the toilets is only a few metres and takes you past all the facilities that the service area offers.

 Its small size was one of the factors in Transport Focus calculating a 72% satisfaction score in Spring 2019, making it the worst site in England.
 Moto explained that they would be focusing improvements on it over the following year.
-By the next survey it recorded a middling 89%.
+By the next survey it recorded a middling 89%, which improved to 94% in 2023.

 Moto have held planning permission to build an external Greggs store in front of the service area building since February 2020.
 Construction was never pursued as they were looking at introducing the Greggs into the existing dining area instead.